safe-research/shadowlings/README.md

 ### Contracts - `contracts/`

-The core contracts including the `Shadowlings` invoker contract that verifies proofs and controls the shadowlings with EIP-3074.
+The core contracts including the `Shadowlings` EIP-7702 delegation target contract that implements the ZK proof verification.
 It also implements an ERC-4337 account interface so that it can be used with the public bundler network for submitting shadowling withdrawals, helping maintain anonymity by having relayers submit shadowling transactions on-chain and take advantage of